scionproto/scion/doc/dev/design/private-ISDs.rst

 Abstract
 ========
 *TL;DR This proposal aims to resolve scaling issues with large numbers of ISD and core ASes.
-As a side effect it introduces new privacy features, such as hiding ASes and links, and improved censorship protection by using inter-ISD peering links as normal first class links in segments.*
+It also introduces new privacy features, such as hiding ASes, links, or whole SCION networks.
+Moreover it improves censorship protection by allowing inter-ISD peering links to be used as normal first class links in segments.*

 The current ISD design combines several features: